 This portable little honey is capable of everything from Plexi-style cleans to JCM800-esque snarl to all out high gain crunch.

 Orange amplifiers carry on the British tone heritage that began with Marshall and they do it well.

 The Tiny Terror 10 is a 15w, all tube 1×10 combo amplifier with wonderful harmonic clean tones and sweet distortion.
 This amp features gain, tone and volume controls and 3-stage gain with a single 10″ Celestian speaker.
-With its 2 12AX7 tubes in the preamp and 2 EL84 tubes in the power section, the Orange Tiny Terror 10 cranks out some serious British tone for the surprisingly low price of $519.
+With its 2 12AX7 tubes in the preamp and 2 EL84 tubes in the power section, the Orange Tiny Terror 10 cranks out some serious British tone.

 The Tiny Terror is a LOUD amp in a compact size and really pairs well with single coil guitars.